-Since summer has officially arrived, we’ve rounded up seven of our favorite summer squash recipes for you to enjoy in the coming months.
-All hail the mighty zucchini’s versatility in baking and cooking!
+Since summer has officially arrived, we’ve rounded up some of our favorite summer squash recipes for you to enjoy in the coming months.
+When the cold returns again, we’ll be devoted to roasted delicata squash, fresh-baked pumpkin pie, and toasted pumpkin seeds, of course.
+But for now, all hail the mighty zucchini’s versatility in baking and cooking!

 Your weekly Papa John’s order is about to get a homemade upgrade with this quick and easy summer squash recipe.
 And you’ll save money on delivery too!
+(Plus, using a mix of dark green zucchini and bright yellow squash makes a far prettier pie.)
 Get our Summer Squash Pizza recipe.

-Honestly, you could put anything and bread and we’d find an excuse to eat it.
+Honestly, you could put anything in bread and we’d find an excuse to eat it.
 Bring on the carbs.
 Always.
 Get our Savory Summer Squash Quick Bread recipe.

 Sometimes it’s the simple things in life that leave the biggest impressions.
 This can certainly be applied to grilled summer squash with hints of cheese and herbs…the perfect BBQ side!
 Get our Grilled Summer Squash with Feta and Mint recipe.